 Please note: only publishers can submit conference proceedings and enquire about evaluation status.

-As an independent organization, Clarivate does not become involved in and is not responsible for the editorial management of any journal or the business practices of any publisher.
-Publishers are accountable for their journal performance and compliance with ethical publishing standards.
-The views and opinions expressed in any journal are those of the author(s) and do not necessarily reflect the views or opinions of Clarivate.
-Clarivate remains neutral in relation to territorial disputes, and allows journals, publishers, institutes and authors to specify their address and affiliation details including territory.
+As an independent organization, Clarivate does not become involved in and is not responsible for the editorial management of any publication or the business practices of any publisher.
+Publishers are accountable for their publications’ performance and compliance with ethical publishing standards.
+The views and opinions expressed in any publication are those of the author(s) and do not necessarily reflect the views or opinions of Clarivate.
+Clarivate allows journals, books, proceedings volumes, publishers, institutes, and authors to specify their address and affiliation details including territory.